SkyflowFoundry/filesDetect/README.md

 Before running the tool, you need to perform pre-setup tasks You need to have a Skyflow Try environment account (login)

-Login to your Skyflow Studio (assuminng you are a vault owener or administrator)
+Login to your Skyflow Studio as an account administrator

 Create a Skyflow Account level "**Service Account**" The service account MUST have the following Assignments & Roles:

 - Assignment: Account-Level Role: "Account Admin"
 - Assignment: Workspace-level Role: "Vault Creator" and "Workspace Admin"
+- Assignment: Vault-level Role: "Vault Owner"
 - "SAVE" the settings and generate a **credentials.json** file.
 (You will be requested to provide this file when the script runs!)
 - Note: You need to use this generated credentials.json file and not the one supplied in this repo which is just a container.